Global H\"{o}lder solvability of linear and quasilinear Poisson equations: Examples

-Corollary \ref{cor:existence_for_functions} giving a refinement of \cite[Theorem 6.3]{hara2022strong}.
+Corollary \ref{cor:existence_for_functions} is a refinement of \cite[Theorem 6.3]{hara2022strong}.
 It correspond to the results for ordinary differential equations under the assumption of smoothness or symmetry.
-This can be considered that one-dimensional results holds if $\nu$ is leveled in the sense of $L^{\infty}$ functions.
+This can be considered that one-dimensional results hold if $\nu$ is leveled in the sense of $L^{\infty}(\Omega; m)$ functions.

 On the other hand, if $\nu$ concentrates on a low-dimensional set, the range of $t$ is reduced.